duberg/defender/README.md

 # Defender
 Intrusion Detection System for Ubuntu

-To build use production:build, will build .deb package.
+To build project use `scripts/build-prod.sh`, it will generate .deb package and install script.

-To install use scripts/install.sh.
+To install package use generated script `scripts/install-prod.sh`.

+To test use `scripts/tests.sh`, it will run all unit tests and integration tests in local docker container.